 Social media can be really good and it can be a great way to garner a lot of encouragement and support.
 Be patient with your caregivers and or family because they might not have a clue what you're going through.
 You need to be open and honest with them.
 Ask questions and don't ever be afraid to get a second opinion.
 If you're uneasy about what's being recommended, you can seek another opinion

 I think most people don't realize that the main causes of death are due to either heart or brain-related diseases.
 I think most people believe that cancer is an automatic death sentence.
 But most types of cancer, if detected early enough, are very treatable and curable.
 Medical science in the past 10 to 15 years has come so far.
-If I'd been diagnosed a year and a half later, the tumor could be taken out with a gamma knife, with no incisions.
+If I'd been diagnosed a year and a half later, the tumour could have been taken out with a gamma knife, with no incisions.
 Awareness in the US has increased a lot over the years, especially about the early detection of cancer.